 The Task Force recommends eliminating the Citizens Advisory Committee for Street Utility Construction, which has not been active for years.
-Section 5.60-5.66 of the Administrative Code establishes four bodies to coordinate construction work in the public right-of-way.
+Administrative Code § 5.60-5.66 establishes four bodies to coordinate construction work in the public right-of-way.
 However, only one body - CULCOP - actively meets to serve this purpose.
 The other three bodies, including the Citizens Advisory Committee for Street Utility Construction, appear to have outlived their useful purpose and can safely be eliminated.